JulioJu/aspnetScholarProject/README.md

 * Release date not converted from UTC or to UTC.
 Local dependent, contrary to CreatedDate or UpdatedDate.

+## Class Diagram of the Model
+* ./ModelClassDiagram.graphml was drawn with the software Yed (freeware)
+* ./ModelClassDiagram.svg is the corresponding svg file.

 # How to for Linux users